1938: Post-Kristallnacht lobbying of the British government

-The violent events of Kristallnacht signalled that German Jews were in immediate danger.
-Unable to travel to Germany to assess the situation, British Jews arranged with the Friends Service Council for a team of six Quaker volunteers to travel to Berlin.
 During this period, Bertha Bracey met with Wilfred Israel in Berlin.
 He introduced her to the heads of Jewish women's organisations from across Germany.
-The crucial meetings between Bertha and these women led to the setup of the Kindertransport.
+These meetings were crucial to the success of the Kindertransport.

 I ask you to come to the aid of victims not of any catastrophe in the natural world, nor of flood, nor of famine but of an explosion of man's inhumanity of man.- Stanley Baldwin, radio appeal, 1933